arthuryuan15/Notebook/Notebook/Interview/interivew prepare - BQ.md

  In GAOTU.

 My primary responsibility is to develop an online teaching platform.
 I delivered new features on this platform about homework, including clock-in setting time and reminder tasks, comments and likes etc. I also delivered notifications for different types of courses based on Kafka.

- In Baidu.

-My primary responsibility is to develop automated test solutions for the systems.
-I created a code check tool and installed it on a test pipeline.
-The code check tool will check all submitted code is suitable for the specific rules.
-If not, it will send a notification by email.
-After developing these tools on the test pipeline, this tool found ten problems in the code in a month.